C++ Signal Handling - C++ Programming Tutorial

 1) Default Action - SIG_DFL

-In C++, it instructs the system to apply the signal's default behavior.
-For example, the program might terminate or create a core dump.
+In C++, this directs the system to execute the default action associated with the signal.
+This could involve actions such as program termination or generating a core dump.

 2) Ignore Signal - SIG_IGN